 3.3.
 La Fortuna

-There are many activities to choose from in La Fortuna, which accounts for its popularity.
-La Fortuna is the perfect place from which to enjoy virtually all Costa Rican adventure tours.
+La Fortuna has many activities to choose from, which accounts for its popularity.
+La Fortuna is the perfect place to enjoy virtually all Costa Rican adventure tours.

 3.3.1.
 Hanging Bridge